 - Plant Manager: Gary West

-Plant Background: Brownstown Battery Assembly assembles lithium-ion batteries for General Motors’ Chevrolet Volt, Cadillac ELR, and Opel Ampera extended-range electric vehicles.
+Brownstown Battery Assembly assembles lithium-ion batteries for General Motors’ Chevrolet Volt, Spark EV, and Malibu Hybrid in addition to the Cadillac CT6 (PHEV) electric vehicles.
 It the first high volume battery assembly plant in the U.S. operated by a major automaker, and is a new business enterprise for GM.
 The battery facility was converted from an empty warehouse to a production-ready battery manufacturing site in just five months.
 It is part of a wholly-owned subsidiary of GM called GM Subsystems Manufacturing LLC.
 It opened in summer 2009, after a $43 million investment to manufacture lithium-ion batteries.

 The plant includes three primary areas: battery module pre-assembly; final assembly; and battery main assembly line.